cllim118/vslamlab-dataset-extractor/README.md

-# realsense_data
+# VSLAM Dataset Extractor

+Extract datasets from RealSense .bag files and video files for VSLAM-LAB and other VSLAM frameworks.
+Features

-Extract datasets(timestamps, rgb images, 16-bit depth images, depth matrices) for VSLAM-LAB from the realsense viewer (.bag)
+- RealSense Support: Extract RGB images, 16-bit depth images, and depth matrices from .bag files
+- Video Support: Extract RGB image sequences from .mp4, .LRV, and other video formats
+- VSLAM-LAB Compatible: Output format ready for VSLAM-LAB and similar frameworks